 The Alcohol Use Self-Assessment is a brief, anonymous 10-question survey designed to assist students in determining whether their alcohol use results in a low, moderate, or high risk to their health.

 If the results indicate a moderate or high risk, students will be prompted with the option to schedule a BASICS (Brief Alcohol Screening and Intervention for College Students) appointment with a Substance Use Prevention Specialist.

-The BASICS program is designed to assist students in examining their drinking and other drug-use behavior in a judgment-free environment.
+The BASICS program is designed to assist students in examining their drinking and/or other drug-use behavior in a judgment-free environment.
 This is not an abstinence-only program.
 Instead, the goals are selected by the student and are aimed at reducing risky behaviors and potential harmful consequences.
-Services provided through the program are non-judgmental, non-labeling, and private.
+Services provided through the program are non-judgmental, non-labeling, and confidential.

 To inquire about BASICS or other substance use-related issues, email [email protected].